RaveMaker/GitHub-Multi-Clone/README.md

 1. Clone this script from github or copy the files manually to your prefered directory.

-2. Edit clone-user-or-org-repos.sh and change:
+2. Edit multiClone.sh and change:

 - REPOSNUM="120" - How many repos do you have on this account
 - DESTFOLDER="/folder" - Where to Clone